Adrish1999/Adrish1999/README.md

 - 🎓 &nbsp; Pursuing B.Tech in Computer Science Engineering
 - 💼 &nbsp; Android developer and full stack web developer
 - 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .
-- ✍️ &nbsp; Watching Cricket 🏏 , big fan of Virat Kohli 💙.
+- ✍️ &nbsp; Watching Cricket 🏏 , big fan of King Kohli , Hitman , Boom Boom Bumrah 💙.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>